Hostile Takeover

 Checkmate, or something.
 Uzi wasn’t a chess nerd.

 Although… if Uzi could find J in the process list and terminate her, what stopped J from doing the same?
+The worker had given out root access.
 Anxious panic registered, though she couldn’t express it.
-Uzi went to rename her process something unassuming as camouflage – ‘system cleanup’ or something – and noticed something.
+Uzi went to rename her process something unassuming as camouflage — ‘system cleanup’ or something — and noticed something.

-Users started processes, and those processes ran with their permissions.
+Users could start processes, and those processes ran with their permissions.
 ‘DarkXWolf17’ (her login) and ‘root’ (the user with all permissions) were technically different, mainly so that any random process Uzi fired up didn’t have capability to brick her.
-But what struck odd was that her consciousness process wasn’t associated to either of those users.
+But what struck odd was that her current conscious thread wasn’t associated to either of those users.

 Who, then?
-Whenever Uzi tried to examine the data, it corrupted her locale, printed out gibberish characters.
+Whenever Uzi tried to examine the data, it corrupted her locale, printed out gibberish characters until she sent a clear comment.

 Oh yeah, definitely a good sign.

-But we’ll worry about the spooky mystery user when there’s not a murder drone logged into me.
-Whatever it was, it wasn’t J, and it had helped her, so.
+But we’ll worry about that spooky mystery user when there’s not a murder drone logged into me.
+Whatever it was, it wasn’t J, and it had helped her here, so.

 But focusing on the issue at hand hardly distracted her, not when it was still the same checkmate of every move forward leading to failure.
 Boot up her body, get found out, die.
 Terminate J’s shell, get found out, die.
 Do nothing, don’t get found out, die anyway.